-ULEZ expansion: Contested claims examined
+Ulez expansion: Contested claims examined

 Therefore, while it is true the government has the ability to override the policy, it appears to be a very unlikely outcome.

-'The legal challenge against ULEZ can succeed'
+'There is a legal challenge against Ulez'

-Four Conservative-controlled London boroughs - Bexley, Bromley, Harrow and Hillingdon - and Tory-run Surrey County Council are trying to halt the expanded ULEZ through an action for judicial review.
+Four Conservative-controlled London boroughs - Bexley, Bromley, Harrow and Hillingdon - and Tory-run Surrey County Council - tried to halt the expansion through the High Courts, but on 28 July lost the judicial review.

-The first legal hurdle to cross is for a judge to grant permission for this application to proceed and go to a hearing, and a decision on this is expected before Easter.

-- The mayor and Transport for London did not comply with legal requirements because they treated the latest project as an extension of the existing ULEZ rather than a new self-standing scheme
+- The mayor did not comply with legal requirements because they treated the latest project as an extension of the existing Ulez rather than a new self-standing scheme

-- There has been no clear case made for the number of people who are going to be affected in outer London who drive non-compliant vehicles

-- There was a failure to consult with the authorities outside London on the proposed scrappage fund
+- The mayor's approach to consultation with areas outside Greater London in relation to the scrappage scheme

-So the legal challenge could in theory succeed, but it would need to pass through a number of hoops, starting with getting permission from a judge to allow the matter to go to a hearing.
-Time will tell.
+- Unfair and unlawful consultation in relation to expected compliance rates in outer London

+In his ruling, High Court judge Mr Justice Swift said the mayor's decision to expand Ulez "was within his powers".

+The councils say they will not be appealing against the ruling, decision, but have described it as "incredibly disappointing".

-'85% of vehicles are already ULEZ compliant'
+'90% of vehicles are already Ulez-compliant'

-Transport for London says that, averaged out, 85% of vehicles observed driving in outer London by cameras are compliant.
-This includes vehicles coming in from outside the capital.

-So far TfL and the mayor have not provided the number and percentage of vehicles registered in outer London that are compliant.
-However, there are clear signs it is lower than 85%.
+This was the claim of the mayor and Transport for London (TfL).

+They said that nine out of 10 cars seen on automatic number plate recognition (ANPR) cameras driving on an average day in outer London were compliant.

 'The government has funded low-emission zones in other cities, but not London'

-Note: This story was first published on 15 March and has been updated to provide further context.
-The BBC will continue to update the article to reflect new developments.